Jay Maryniak took up the sport from the early years. At the age of 9, he was considered as a good athlete with future baseball career.

 To overcome addiction Jay starts to work as a tattoo artist.
 “I was still smoking a pack and a half a day, but trying to be active.
 I took karate, and started doing traditional bodybuilding exercises with the machines,” Maryniak says.
 “I remember that vividly actually.
 I’d be the guy smoking a cigarette when I walked into the gym and smoking a cigarette when I walked out.”

 A lot of young people start off smoking because they see it as a trend and unfortunately get addicted.
 Thank goodness for companies such as Slick Vapes, who give people a potential solution to quit smoking their tobacco filled cigarette.
+For those that want their vape pen to last all day so they can get through a stressful day not smoking, they opt for a bigger 18650 battery so their vape pen lasts all day.
 Nothing good comes from it, which is why we see this transformation from Jay.
 Good thing he realised sooner rather than later.

 Maybe they should start vaping as this is now a huge trend, and its also a lot safer for them.
 They can have a lot of different flavours which have an amazing taste, unlike cigarettes.
 If you’re looking to try vaping then visit gourmeteliquid.co.uk to discover the range of flavours, as well as nic salts, DIY kits and accessories.